 5 Days in NYC

 Day 1: Our first day was a short one since our flight didn’t get in until 4PM.
 We knew in advance that this would be a short day but we wanted to make the most of it so we purchased tickets to see George Balanchine’s The Nutcracker at the Lincoln Center for Performing Arts.
 We arrived at One Hotel-Central Park around 5:30.
-The performance was at 8PM so we rushed to get ready, headed out to grab a quick bite at The Plaza Food Hall and then went straight to the theatre.
+The performance was at 8PM so we rushed to get ready, headed out to grab a quick bite at The Plaza Food Hall.
+There were so many options it was a little overwhelming but ultimately we decided on the Tartinery and then split an amazing blueberry cheesecake from Billy’s Bakery.
+We then headed straight to the theatre.
 The Nutcracker was so much fun and a great way to spend our first night in New York City.
 After such a long day of travel we went back to the hotel to prepare for the busy schedule ahead of us.

 Day 2: We started the day with lots of baked goods and treats from Bouchon Bakery.
 We had visited Bouchon Bakery while we were in Napa so I was thrilled to go back for a few of my favorites.
 We got our goodies to go and headed over to a family friends for breakfast and after he showed us around his neighborhood.
 During our morning out we stopped by Grand Central, Bryant Park, Times Square and then worked our way back up 5th Avenue and Madison Avenue, shopping along the way, as we headed back towards our hotel.
 After our morning exploring the area we got ready for tea at The Plaza.
 During the holiday season the tea menu changes to include more festive treats.
 After a long morning it was so nice to sit back and enjoy afternoon tea in The Plaza’s Palm Court.
 After tea we rested for a bit before heading to church and then to a late dinner at Balthazar.
 We had heard such great things about the restaurant and we were not disappointed!
 Our meals were wonderful and after we shared creme brûlée before heading back to the hotel.